Walpole, Massachusetts: History

 Walpole's first public library was founded in 1872.
 It was founded by Walpole resident Miss Mary R. Bird.
-The first library in Walpole was actually founded in 1816 by a group known as "The Ladies' Literary, Moral Society."
+The first library in Walpole was actually founded in 1816 by a group known as "The Ladies' Literary, Moral Society".
 It was not public, and was built to provide books to Walpole that may, in the words of the society, "afford useful information to the mind and improvement to the heart."

 The town grew considerably throughout the 1900s, with an increase of over 3,000 by the 1920s.
 At a town meeting in 1922, local resident Maude R. Greeves said:

+The town seal was adopted by a committee of the Walpole Board of Selectmen on March 2, 1914.
+The seal was designed by Edna Buck, a junior at Walpole High School.
+Her prize for having her design selected was $25.
+She based the design on the ruins of a saw mill located on Brook Street at the time.

 In 1929, Harriet Nevins donated $50,000 for the erection of a public building as a memorial for her parents George Blackburn and Nancy H. Blackburn.
 Her father, a merchant from Bradford, England, had once lived and done business in Walpole.
 Blackburn Memorial Building (more commonly known as "Blackburn Hall") was designed by the architectural firm of Putnam & Cox Company of Boston, built by the F.J.
 Tetreault Company of Walpole, and dedicated in 1932.
 The red brick building, which features a neo-classical façade with whitewashed pillars, is still owned by the Town of Walpole and is used for a variety of activities throughout the year including children's theater production.
 To the Families of Boston and Eastern Massachusetts, Harriet Nevins also left $2500 to fund the construction of a fountain for horses and dogs.
 The fountain is now dry yet still stands on School Street in Walpole opposite the Town Hall.

+Census-designated place

+Walpole is a small census-designated place (CDP) located within the much larger town of Walpole in Norfolk County, Massachusetts, United States.
+The population of the CDP was 5,918 at the 2010 census.

+Geography

+Walpole is located at 42°8′25″N 71°14′47″W (42.140417, -71.246421).